Contributors

 Margaret Cahill

 Margaret CahillMargaret Cahill is a native of Offaly who now lives in Limerick, Ireland.
 She writes short stories and has been featured in époque press é-zine, The Ogham Stone, The Honest Ulsterman, HeadStuff, Silver Apples, Autonomy anthology, Incubator, Crannog, Galway Review and Limerick Magazine.
 Her competition prizes and listings for short fiction include Write by the Sea festival, Lough Corrib Short Story Competition, Ballydonoghue Bardic Festival, Cuirt New Writing Prize, Silver Apples, Over the Edge New Writer of the Year and Allingham Arts Flash Fiction.
 She occasionally dabbles in writing about music and art, with non-fiction articles published on HeadStuff.org and Circa Arts Magazine.
-More of her work can be found on her personal website here
+More of her work can be found on her personal website here and her piece can be found here.

 Shannon Castor

 Shannon CastorShannon Castor is a multidisciplinary artist and writer working in film, photography, oil and acrylic painting.
 She has a BFA in Cross Media from the Oregon College of Art and Craft and a MFA in Art and Ecology from the Burren College of Art, National University of Galway, Ireland.
 More of her work, including her paintings, can be found on her site.
-Her pieces can be found here and here.
+Her pieces can be found here and here and here.

 JD Clapp